netixc/reddit-mcp-server/README.md

 -   **Search Reddit**: Search for posts across all of Reddit or within a specific subreddit.
 -   **Get Comments**: Fetch comments from a specific Reddit submission.
 -   **Reply to Comment**: Post a reply to an existing Reddit comment.
+-   **Fetch Reddit Post Content**: Fetch detailed content of a specific Reddit post, including a comment tree, using the `redditwarp` library.

 ## Setup